channyeintun/go-code/enhancement-plan.md

 - Long-running sessions preserve active working state across compaction with materially less continuity loss.
 - The system can compact more aggressively without forcing the model to reconstruct recent intent from raw transcript alone.
-- Compaction behavior becomes more observable, testable, and tunable.
+- Compaction behavior becomes more observable and tunable.
 - The design remains auditable and mostly deterministic.

 ## Track 1: Session Memory Extraction